 If you use your credit card in a responsible manner, the account could lift your credit score over time.
 Yet manage your new credit card poorly and you might see your credit score decline instead.

-Below are some expert tips on the best ways to handle
+Below are some expert tips on the best ways to handle your first credit card after you open it.

 - Pay on time.
 The most important rule to follow after you open your first credit card is to always pay your monthly credit card bill on time.
 Most credit card issuers will let you schedule automatic payments to make sure you don’t miss your due date by accident.
 Even if you can’t afford to pay off your full statement balance (see below), you should pay at least the minimum payment due on your account each month to keep your account in good standing.
 At the very least, paying the minimum balance due helps you avoid late payments on your credit report and late fees.